-In control engineering practice, the terms stability and observability are central properties of systems.
-Abstractly speaking, stability of a system is given if for any bounded input the state and output of the system remain bounded, and additionally that the impact of the input is decaying over time.
-Observability, on the other hand, is given if for known input and output history of a system the state of the system can be computed and is unique.
+In control engineering, stability and observability are essential properties of systems.
+A system is stable if its state and output remain bounded for any bounded input, and the input's impact decays over time.
+Observability, on the other hand, means that the system's state can be computed and is unique based on known input and output history.

-Within this lecture, we discuss methods to enforce and evaluate these properties.
-For our discussion, we distinguish between linear and nonlinear systems.
-The reason for considering these cases separately is that for linear systems it is possible to analytically evaluate scenarios without simulation, and therefore also to use respective formulas to prove properties of methods.
-In the nonlinear case, the options to rigorously show such results are limited, and evaluation of systems and methods require complex simulations.
+In this lecture, we will discuss methods for enforcing and evaluating properties.
+We will distinguish between linear and nonlinear systems.
+Linear systems can be evaluated analytically without simulation, making it possible to use formulas to prove method properties.
+In the nonlinear case, it is difficult to rigorously demonstrate such results.
+Evaluating systems and methods requires complex simulations.

-This chapter serves as basis for the terminology used within the lecture.
-We first introduce the required terms from system theory and control theory.
-Thereafter, we define the concepts of stability and observability.
+This chapter establishes the terminology used in the lecture.
+We begin by introducing the necessary terms from system theory and control theory.
+Then, we define the concepts of stability and observability.